 How do you track project progress?

-There are many different ways to track project progress, but some common methods include using a Gantt chart, earned value management, and project milestones.
+There are many ways to track project progress, but common methods include using a Gantt chart, earned value management, and project milestones.

 What goes into a project management progress report?